wessberg/connection-observer/README.md

 <!-- SHADOW_SECTION_DESCRIPTION_SHORT_START -->

-> An API that provides a way to asynchronously observe the connectedness of a target Node inside a document
+> An API that provides a way to asynchronously observe the connectedness of a target Node or querySelector inside a document

 <!-- SHADOW_SECTION_DESCRIPTION_SHORT_END -->